 - •Filters or Instagram effects: Instant rejection.
 Professional headshots are unfiltered.

-The rule: If someone meeting you says, "You don't look like your headshot," it's over-retouched.
+The rule: if someone meeting you says, "You don't look like your headshot," the image has failed its job.

 How Often to Update Your Headshots